All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Introduction

 The group $G = Q_8 \times_{\ZZ_2} D_8 < \Sp(4,\CC)$ of order $32$ was identified in \cite{BS-sra} as one for which the linear quotient $\CC^4/G$ admits a crepant (equivalently, a symplectic) resolution of singularities; here $Q_8 < \Sp(2,\CC)$ is the quaternionic group of order $8$, $D_8 < \Ort(2,\RR)$ is the dihedral group of order $8$, and $\ZZ_2$ is identified with their respective centres.
 Subsequently, it was established in \cite{BellamyCounting} that $\CC^4/G$ admits precisely 81 projective crepant resolutions; simultaneously, these resolutions were all constructed explicitly in \cite{81Coxres} by variation of GIT quotient.

-More recently, Mekareeya~\cite{Mek-physqt} observed that this quotient singularity is actually isomorphic to a Higgs branch variety; mathematically, this is a Nakajima quiver variety.
-In fact, $\CC^4/G$ should be isomorphic to the conical quiver variety $\Mq_{0}(\bv,0)$ associated to a star-shaped quiver $Q$ with a central vertex and five external vertices, where the components of the dimension vector $\bv$ equal 2 on the central vertex and 1 elsewhere (see Section \ref{ss:quiver} for precise definitions).
-The present work was motivated by our desire to give a conceptual mathematical proof of Mekareeya's observation:
+More recently, Mekareeya~\cite{Mek-physqt} discovered that this quotient singularity should be isomorphic to a Higgs branch variety.
+More precisely, \cite{Mek-physqt} showed that the Hilbert series of the ring of functions on the singularity $\CC^4/G$ coincides with that of the conical quiver variety $\Mq_{0}(\bv,0)$ associated to a star-shaped quiver $Q$ with a central vertex and five external vertices, where the components of the dimension vector $\bv$ equal 2 on the central vertex and 1 elsewhere (see Section \ref{ss:quiver} for precise definitions).
+The present work was motivated by our desire to give a conceptual geometric proof of Mekareeya's numerical observation:

 \begin{thm} There is a Poisson isomorphism $\CC^4 / G \iso X_5(0):= \Mq_{0}(\bv,0)$. \end{thm}